Indian children study by kerosene lamp. (Rupak De Chowdhuri / Courtesy Reuters)

 Millions likely did lose power, though, and transportation ground to a halt, stranding rail passengers and choking already dense streets and highways.
 In addition, the blackout renewed global doubts about India's ability to sustain high growth.

 Immediately following the first outage, India's Ministry of Power formed an investigatory commission and put A. S. Bakshi, the chairman of the Central Electricity Regulatory Commission, in charge of it.
-The body will likely point to a host
+The body will likely point to a host of factors that led to the outage, including inadequate power and extraordinary circumstances.
+Many have already speculated that this year's monsoon, which came later than usual, exacerbated problems in a

 - Full website and iPad access